Gary-DAJ/cs425-2025/Homeworks/A1/README.md

 # Expect some messages from the clients.
 In case of error, error messages
 # will be printed
 ```
+- With this script, we found that our server can handle up to 25 connections at a time.

 ## Restrictions
 - Each connection needs a new thread with a default stack size of 8 MB.
 This limits